 Health Promotion Policy - Now considering Summer 2017 applications (updated 1/27/17).

 The Health Promotion Policy Project advocates for health promotion and prevention of disease at the local, state and federal levels, encourages the food industry to improve their products and practices, and engages health professionals, academics, and concerned citizens in supporting our efforts.
 In particular, Health Promotion Policy is working with advocates at the federal and state/local levels on policies to reduce sugary drink consumption (such as soda taxes and warning labels) and to reduce sodium in the food supply.
 Interest and experience in advocacy research, organizing and lobbying are a plus.

 This project covers hot topics related to nutrition and health policies.
-Current issues include school foods, food additives, food marketing to children, obesity prevention, and getting junk food out of retail checkout aisles.
+Current issues include the Farm bill, school foods, food additives, food marketing to children, obesity prevention, and getting junk food out of retail checkout aisles.
 Projects may involve research for policy analysis and development, tracking legislation and regulations, grassroots organizing to support state and local policy, and assisting in federal policy advocacy.
 Applicants should have a strong college-level science, public policy or law background and must submit a writing sample.

 Food Safety - Summer 2016 internship has been filled (updated 5/25/16).